 - You can download your data while logged in to the Brand Account to export the Brand Account’s content.

 - You can transfer the primary ownership of the Brand Account to another user.
-The new primary owner must either be (a) a G Suite account holder that is not in a G Suite for Education primary/secondary (K-12) school domain or (b) a consumer account holder (i.e. firstname.lastname@example.org).
+The new primary owner must either be (a) a Google Workspace account holder that is not in an Education edition primary/secondary (K-12) school domain or (b) a consumer account holder (i.e. firstname.lastname@example.org).

-- Brand Accounts submitted for an extension are still subject to deletion after July 15, 2020 (if the primary owner of the Brand Account is a G Suite for Education primary or secondary (K-12) school user as of July 15, 2020).
+- Brand Accounts submitted for an extension are still subject to deletion after July 15, 2020 (if the primary owner of the Brand Account is an Education edition primary or secondary (K-12) school user as of July 15, 2020).